tthiatma/MahjongBuddy-React/README.md

 # MahjongBuddy-React
-In order the application to work, navigate to MahjongBuddy.API folder, run dotnet user-secrets "TokenKey" "[InsertSecretKeyHere]"
+In order the application to work, navigate to MahjongBuddy.API folder, run dotnet user-secrets set "TokenKey" "[InsertSecretKeyHere]"